dbt-labs/docs.getdbt.com/website/blog/data-tools/2021-11-22-dbt-labs-pr-template.md

 - [ ] My commits are related to the pull request and look clean.

-- [ ] My SQL follows the [Fishtown Analytics style guide](https://github.com/fishtown-analytics/corp/blob/master/dbt_coding_conventions.md).
+- [ ] My SQL follows the style guide.

 - [ ] I have materialized my models appropriately.